strvcom/frontend/project-guidelines/quality-output/security/README.md

 - Disable forking for the repository
 - Restrict & control access
 - Protect production branch - prevent force push & deletion, require signed commits, require PR approval from code owners before merging
+- Use minimally scoped credentials for running Github Actions
+- Use Github Secrets for storing environment variables for Github Actions
+- Don't reference values in Github Actions that can be set by users (e.g. PR title and body)